rydzewski-tomasz/pcopy/README.md

 To get started with `pcopy`, clone this repository and make sure you have Python installed.

 Upon running the script, you will be prompted to enter a string.
-The copied elements will not be displayed on the screen; instead, they will be stored in the system clipboard (if you decided to implement this feature).

 ## Usage Example